samuelefiorini/tangle/scripts/README.md

 # Scripts

-These scripts are meant to extract relevant information from the raw MBS-PBS 10% dataset.
+The scripts in this folder are meant to extract relevant information from the raw MBS-PBS 10% dataset and to fit/cross-validate linear and recurrent models.
 To run these scripts you are supposed to have to have organized the MBS-PBS 10% dataset in a folder (*e.g.:* `../../../data`).

-Scripts developed for Python 2.7.
+Python 2.7 is required.

 ## Usage and details
 ### - `get_population_of_interest.py`